mvolkmann/blog/src/feather-weather.md

 ## Heat Map Screen

-The "Heat Map" screen displays a heat map that
-This enables seeing a glance when it will be the warmest and coldest over the next five days.
+The "Heat Map" screen displays a heat map that enables seeing at a glance when it will be the warmest and coldest over the next five days.
-Drag your finger right and left over the heat map to scroll forward and backward over the hours in the next five days.
+Drag your finger right and left over the heat map to scroll forward and backward through the hours in the next five days.

 <img alt="Feather Weather Heat Map screen" style="width: 40%"
     src="/blog/assets/FeatherWeather-HeatMap.png?v={{pkg.version}}"